elgrons/ParksDirectoryApi.Solution/README.md

 * A user can GET reviews about a park.

-* A user can PUT and DELETE reviews, but only if their userName is attributed.
+* A user can PUT and DELETE reviews.

 * A user can access the API endpoint with a query parameter that specifies the page that should be returned.

+* A user can query the `random` API endpoint which will randomly select a park for a user.

 ## Setup/Installation Requirements
 _Requires console application such as Git Bash, Terminal, or PowerShell_